Buffett’s firm selling some of its Wells Fargo shares

 OMAHA, Neb.
 (AP) — Warren Buffett’s company is selling a chunk of its Wells Fargo stock to avoid some federal regulations.

-Berkshire Hathaway says the sale isn’t tied to the scandal about Wells Fargo’s sales practices that led to the CEO’s departure last year.
+The sale isn’t tied to the scandal over the bank’s sales practices that led to its CEO’s departure last year, Berkshire Hathaway said Wednesday.

-The company says it’s selling to keep its stake of the bank below 10 percent to avoid additional Federal Reserve regulations.
-It will continue selling shares as needed to remain below that threshold.
+Instead, Berkshire said it’s selling the stock to keep its stake in the San Francisco-based bank below 10 percent to avoid additional Federal Reserve regulations.
+It will said it continue selling shares as needed to remain below that threshold.

 Berkshire’s holdings crept above 10 percent last year because of Wells Fargo’s stock repurchases.
+Berkshire asked the Fed for a waiver that would allow it to continue holding its Wells Fargo shares without being treated as a bank holding company.

 Most Read Stories